PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 - Arming is prevented if a VTOL vehicle is in fixed-wing mode ([by default](../advanced_config/parameter_reference.md#CBRK_VTOLARMING)).

 When prearmed you can still use actuators, while disarming unpowers everything.
-Prearmed and disarmed should both safe, and a particular vehicle may support either or both.
+Prearmed and disarmed should both be safe, and a particular vehicle may support either or both.

 :::tip
 Sometimes a vehicle will not arm for reasons that are not obvious.